Haishi2016/bacon-net/samples/hello-world/README.md

 | <=7 | 2000 | 0.03 |
 | <=9 | 2000 | 0.08 |

-⚠️ n this scenario, if the accuracy is less than 100%, it means that BACON has discovered an expression that closely approximates the target logic, but does not exactly replicate it. ⚠️
+⚠️ In this scenario, if the accuracy is less than 100%, it means that BACON has discovered an expression that closely approximates the target logic, but does not exactly replicate it. ⚠️